 Hundreds of aquatic athletes from Afghanistan to Zimbabwe have arrived in the Hungarian capital to vie for a piece of the USD 5.72 million prize money awarded over the next 17 days at the 19th FINA World Aquatics Championships.
-Competitions began with artistic swimming’s preliminary rounds began on Friday.
+Competitions began with artistic swimming’s preliminary rounds on Friday.

 The original 19th FINA World Championships were twice postponed (first, to avoid overlapping with the one-year postponement of the Tokyo Olympics, and again, in January 2022 when highly contagious Covid-19 variants extended the global health crisis and the designated Japanese host city, Fukuoka withdrew).